 The strife, confusion and worldliness of the modern church all stem from our unspiritual ways.
 The fastest way to drive out the unspiritual is to emphasize the spiritual, to emphasize prayer and immersion in the word of God.

 So, for 26 years our church has worked to motivate and teach the Lord’s disciples to take a fresh look at the importance of prayer.
 This prayer emphasis has changed our church, and we pray the same will happen to congregations all over this world.

-Thanks to all who came to our recent September Prayer Workshop!
+Thanks to all who came to our 2019 September Prayer Workshop!
 See you next time!